-(iii) For site control applications, if you are proposing to develop a mixedfinance project by developing additional units (i.e., in addition to the 811 units), a description of any plans and actions you have taken to create such a mixedfinance project with the use of 811 capital advance funds, in combination with other funding sources.
+(iii) For site control applications, if you are proposing to develop a mixedfinance project by developing additional units (i.e., in addition to the 811 units), a description of any plans and actions you have taken to create such a mixedfinance project with the use of Section 811 capital advance funds, in combination with other funding sources.
 Provide the number of non-Section 811 units to be included in the mixed-finance project (also provide the number of additional units in the appropriate space on Form HUD-92016-CA).
-Also, provide copies of any letters you have sent seeking outside funding for the non-811 units and any responses thereto.
+Also, provide copies of any letters you have sent seeking outside funding for the non-Section 811 units and any responses thereto.
 Your response to this Exhibit will be used to rate your application for Rating Factor 4.c. under Leveraging Resources.

-Notes: (1) If you propose to develop a mixed-finance project for additional units, you must complete the development of such a proposal.
+Notes: (1) A proposal to develop a mixedfinance project for additional units must occur at the application for fund reservation stage.
+You cannot decide after selection that you want to do a mixed-finance project for additional units.
+(2) If you propose to develop a mixed-finance project for additional units, you must complete the development of such a proposal.
 If you are later unable to develop a mixed-finance project for additional units, you will not be permitted to proceed with a Section 811 project without additional units and your fund reservation will be canceled.
 This is due to the fact that the project would have received points in the rating of the application in consideration of the additional units and, if selected for funding, a later change in the proposal to exclude the additional units would alter the fairness of the competition.
-(2) Section 811 capital advance amendment money will not be approved for projects proposing mixedfinancing for additional units.
-(3) If approved for a reservation of capital advance funds, you will be required to submit with your Firm Commitment Application, the additional documents required by HUD for mixed-finance proposals.
-(4) A mixedfinance project does not include the development of a mixed-use project in which the Section 811 units are mortgaged separately from the other uses of the structure.
-(5) For a Section 811 mixedfinance project, the additional units cannot cause the project to exceed the project size limit for the type of project proposed, unless you request and receive HUD approval to exceed the project size limit if the project will be an independent living project (See IV.B.2.c.(1)(d)(xii).) or the additional units will house people who do not have a disability.
+(3) Section 811 capital advance amendment money will not be approved for projects proposing mixedfinancing for additional units.
+(4) If approved for a reservation of capital advance funds, you will be required to submit with your Firm Commitment Application, the additional documents required by HUD for mixed-finance proposals.
+(5) A mixedfinance project does not include the development of a mixed-use project in which the Section 811 units are mortgaged separately from the other uses of the structure.
+(6) For a Section 811 mixedfinance project, the additional units cannot cause the project to exceed the project size limit for the type of project proposed, unless you request and receive HUD approval to exceed the project size limit if the project will be an independent living project (See IV.B.2.c.(1)(d)(xii).) or the additional units will house people who do not have a disability.